 The Doyle Engaging Difference Program involves students and faculty from across the Georgetown campus.
 Since the program launched in the fall of 2009, nearly 3,000 students have taken one of the courses taught by Doyle Faculty Fellows.
 To date there have been nearly 100 fellows from 36 different disciplines across campus.
 More than 500 students have participated in the Junior Year Abroad Network and more than 400 students have taken part in nearly 40 Doyle Seminars.
 For more detailed information on program activities, see our annual reports.

-William J. Doyle
+About the Benefactor: William J. Doyle

-Mr. Doyle is president and chief executive officer of PotashCorp, the largest fertilizer enterprise in the world, with locations in Northbrook, Ill., and Saskatoon, Canada.
-“Whether it be racial, religious, sexual or political intolerance, Georgetown is uniquely placed to undertake this initiative and teach the next generation of global leaders the skills necessary to help create a more civil world,” Doyle says.
+William J. Doyle (C’72) endowed the Doyle Engaging Difference program in Spring 2012 through a generous gift.
+Mr. Doyle serves as chairman of the Georgetown University Board of Directors and is president and chief executive officer of PotashCorp, the largest fertilizer enterprise in the world, with locations in Northbrook, Ill., and Saskatoon, Canada.
+“Whether it be countering racial, religious, sexual or political intolerance, Georgetown is uniquely placed to undertake the Engaging Difference Program and teach the next generation of global leaders the skills necessary to help create a more civil world,” he says.
 Mr. Doyle is a 35-year veteran of the fertilizer industry and began his career with International Minerals and Chemical Corporation.
-In addition to his work with PotashCorp, Mr. Doyle is Chairman of Canpotex Limited, on the boards of The Fertilizer Institute and International Plant Nutrition Institute, as well as a member of the Executive Management group of the International Fertilizer Industry Association.
-Mr. Doyle is is also on the boards of the Executives Club of Chicago, the Big Shoulders Fund and is a director of the Western Golf Association.
+In addition to his work with PotashCorp, he is Chairman of Canpotex Limited, serves on the boards of The Fertilizer Institute and International Plant Nutrition Institute, and is a member of the Executive Management group of the International Fertilizer Industry Association.
+Mr. Doyle is also on the boards of the Executives Club of Chicago and the Big Shoulders Fund, and he is a director of the Western Golf Association.
 He is married and has three children.